Star Trek Lower Decks (LOW) Season 2

 - The city on Qualor II, a planet that was previously shown as a whole in TNG: "Unification I", is reminiscent of Stardust City on Freecloud in PIC: "Stardust City Rag", including a bar of the Quark's franchise.

 - We never saw Starbase Earhart from the outside in TNG: "Tapestry".
-For the the LOW episode, it was decided to base it on Relva VII in TNG: "Coming of Age".
-The inside with the dom-jot table and the Nausicaans, on the the hand, is much like in "Tapestry".
+For the LOW episode, it was decided to base it on Relva VII in TNG: "Coming of Age".
+The inside with the dom-jot table and the Nausicaans, on the other hand, is much like in "Tapestry".

 - Remarkable abbreviation: Boimler abbreviates Voyager as "VOY", saying that this saves time, by which he also convinces Mariner.
 This breaks the fourth wall and wouldn't have been possible without EAS popularizing "VOY" instead of "VGR" in the late 1990's and setting a standard that Memory Alpha adopted.
 "Vee-Gee-Arr" evidently doesn't save time.

 - Remarkable classical music: Boimler hums the VOY theme before he bumps into a door.
 A few notes of the theme also play when Tom Paris talks from the plate.

 - Remarkable Klingon music: The bar on Qualor II plays music of the Klingon acid punk band Gik'tal ("To the death").
 Their song "Greth'or Paradise" includes the wails of the dishonored.
 At a live performance on Akstin, they had an actual chorus of dishonored Klingons lamenting on stage.